-As Hashim Sarkis explains: "Gregotti applies a duality of typo-morphologies, the field, and the ensemble, to organise and relate across scales from the architectural to the territorial" (Sarkis 2014).
-Moreover, a definition of a field can be detected when 'the sign made by man or nature determines a formal ensemble that can be demarcated '(Sarkis 2014).
+As Hashim Sarkis explains: 3 UHJRWWL DSSOLHV D GXDOLW\ RI W\SR the ensemble, to organise and relate across scales from the architectural to the territorial' (Sarkis 2014).
+Moreover, a definition of a field can be detected when 'the sign made by man or nature determines a formal ensemble that can be demarcated' (Sarkis 2014).
 Therefore, one field can be a constituted chain of elements or a macrostructure that cohabits a series of smaller fields.
 However, as suggested, these demarcations are not always physical signs but metaphorical and rely on and are limited to cultural semantics, semiotics, and landscape hermeneutics.
 Before exploring the meaning of the signs, here are the four steps by which Gregotti (2009:14) addresses the problem of terminology (semantics) and a formal description (semiotics) of an "in situ" territory (landscape hermeneutics):

-'1.
-Reading and classifying formal typologies and anthropogeographical structure;

-2. Implementing cartography of the formal values of the territory from the point of view of the geographical subsoil and the intervention;

-3. Reading and representing signs of formal transformations generated by the introduction of planning structures; and
+- '1.
+Reading and classifying formal typologies and anthropogeographical structure; - 2.
+Implementing cartography of the formal values of the territory from the point of view of the geographical subsoil and the intervention; - 3.
+Reading and representing signs of formal transformations generated by the introduction of planning structures; and